 - Free Gift

 - Make Money

 - Best Price

-There are plenty more words to avoid, so click HERE to find out more.
-Remember you can use some of these words once or twice but if your email is littered with one spam word after another it is most likely going to get flagged.
+There are plenty more words to avoid, read through this list of known spam words to learn more.
+Remember, you can use some of these words once or twice but if your email is littered with one spam word after another, it is most likely going to get flagged.